Craig Mack: Career

 After a few attempts to return to success in the early-2000s, it was said that Mack was working on his third studio album in 2002, which was set to be released in 2007.
+In 2002, Mack appeared in the music video for Puffy's single "I Need a Girl (Part One)".
 The single "Mack Tonight" was released for the album in 2006.

 Mack was absent from the hip hop industry until in 2012, when a video was leaked on YouTube saying he had joined a Christian ministry, surprising family members and fans.
 From 2012 until his death, Mack resided in the Overcomer Ministry located in Walterboro, South Carolina.
 The Overcomer Ministry is a secluded Christian commune that has been described as a cult, and whose leader Brother Stair has been charged with various crimes, including assault and sexual conduct with a minor.

 The Overcomer Ministry's YouTube channel released a video, "Craig Mack Testimony", on May 22, 2016, in which Mack appears in the middle of the church to rap about Christianity through a remix of "When God Comes".
 The last part of the video entails a full version of the song with better production quality and a beat.
 The song expresses his personal beliefs.
 Mack planned to stay in the ministry and said that he had no intentions to come back to mainstream rap.
-The song also mentions that he "moved [his] family to South Carolina", which did not align with other reports expressing the family's concerns for his choices.
+The song mentions that he "moved [his] family to South Carolina", which did not align with other reports expressing the family's concerns for his choices.
 According to the video, Mack felt he was doing "wickedness" in New York, and "righteousness" in South Carolina.

-On November 26, 2012, Beazylife Distribution released a new Craig Mack mixtape, Operation Why2K? – Hosted by B-Eazy, through DatPiff.com.
+In November 2012, Beazylife Distribution released a new Craig Mack mixtape, Operation Why2K? – Hosted by B-Eazy, through DatPiff.com.
 In 2017, The Mack World Sessions was released, containing 18 previously unreleased tracks.
 Dutch record label MECSMI released the That's My Word mixtape, hosted by DJ Tape Deck King, via DatPiff and YouTube on August 20, 2018.
-On November 25, 2018, 'That's My Word' posthumously won Mixtape of the Year at Bout Dat Online's Audio Dope Awards.
+In November 2018, 'That's My Word' posthumously won Mixtape of the Year at Bout Dat Online's Audio Dope Awards.
 This marked the first time Mack had won an award since "Flava In Ya Ear" won Single of the Year at the 1995 Source Awards.